spolnik/trading-office/README.md

 ## Allocation Message Receiver
 - spring boot application
-- subscribes to jms looking for new allocation report messages (fixml)
+- subscribes to messaging queue looking for new fixml allocation report messages
-- after receiving message it parses it to AllocationReport POJO
+- after receiving message it parses it to Allocation
-- finally, it sends the POJO as json into ActiveMQ
+- finally, it sends the Allocation as json into destination message queue

 Heroku: http://allocation-message-receiver.herokuapp.com/swagger-ui.html